 - Financial dependents

 - Proof of exposure - Family members must demonstrate how toxic exposure occurred while the veteran was on active duty and they also have to include Military Occupation Specialty, as well as the military unit location they were stationed at while exposure happened.

 - Significant impact - Surviving family members must show their loved one's death had a substantial emotional impact on their lives, such as loss of love, companionship, nurturing, and more than the victim would have provided.

 - Statute of limitations - A statute of limitations is a straightforward concept.
-If a beneficiary has a claim against a trustee, the beneficiary must file a lawsuit before a certain period of time passes or the claim is forever barred.
+If a beneficiary has a claim against a trustee, the beneficiary must file a claim before a certain period of time passes or the claim is forever barred.
 When the victim dies, the statute of limitations for a trust claim begins immediately after the death.